StrangerLs/News-app/README.md

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add filter functionality to filter by news source
+- Add filter functionality to filter by news source, language
 - Css animations for articles

 ## Project Schedule